-- In large bowl, add peanut butter and butter.
+In a large bowl, add the peanut butter and butter.

 Whip all that up.

-- In a separate bowl, place flour and add baking powder and combine with batter.
+In a separate bowl, place the flour and baking powder and combine it with the brownie batter.

 Just don’t expect me to do it.
 Here at Southern Plate, we’re busy folks.
 We wanna eat our food, not build a shrine to it.
 Just dump it all in and it’ll be fine.

-- Spray a pan with cooking spray.
-Spread your batter into prepared pan.
+Spray a pan with cooking spray.
+Spread your batter into the prepared pan.

-You should have a good bit of batter unless you ate some of it back there 😉
+You should have a good bit of brownie mix unless you ate some of it back there!

-- In a heavy sauce pot, add sugar, shortening, butter, milk and a wee bit of salt.
+In a heavy saucepot, add the sugar, shortening, butter, milk, and a wee bit of salt.

-- After two minutes, take it off the eye (or stove top for our friends up north) and stir in your peanut butter and vanilla.
+After two minutes, take it off the eye (or stovetop for our friends up north) and stir in your peanut butter and vanilla extract.

-- I sprinkled the top of mine with salted, roasted peanuts and the salty flavor was just wonderful with the sweet of the brownies and the icing!
+I sprinkled the top of my peanut butter brownies with salted, roasted peanuts and the salty flavor was just wonderful with the sweetness of the brownies and the icing!